I Lost My Job Because of the Coronavirus—Here’s How I’m Paying My Bills

-My husband and I have a three-bedroom home and quickly realized we don’t need all that space to ourselves—renting a spare room is one of 50 ways to make more money in 2020.
+My husband and I have a three-bedroom home and quickly realized we don’t need all that space to ourselves.
 It just so happened that one of my former coworkers, a pastry chef with whom I have a great relationship, was looking for more affordable rent so that she and her boyfriend could save up to purchase a home.
 They moved in and it’s been such a blessing for all of us—extra income for us and an easy way for them to save for their future.

 Canceled streaming services

 Next, we canceled our subscriptions to Netflix ($12.99) and Hulu + Live TV ($54.99).
 Honestly, we could have taken this step a long time ago—we weren’t even using the services because we worked so many hours.
 I’ve never been a person who came home and turned the TV on anyway, so we don’t even miss it.